 • can be assembled with reasonable assembly torques, even in larger sizes, and

-• can be assembled in close quarters where wrench swing clearances are limited
+• can be assembled in close quarters where wrench swing clearance would be problematic.

 The 4-bolt flange port connection consists of four primary components: flange head, O-ring, flange clamp (captive or split) and four bolts.
 The port is simply a flow passage surrounded by four tapped holes that accept the clamping bolts.
 Typically, the flat-machined surface of the port compresses the O-ring contained in the groove of the flange head when the bolts are tightened.
 The bolts, placed through the flange clamp, squeeze on the flange head, compressing the O-ring in the groove leaving no leak path or possibility of O-ring extrusion, Figure 1.

 For pipe or tube connections, a flange head with a machined O-ring groove is typically welded or brazed on.
 An alternative is to place a flat face flange onto the end of the tube or pipe and use a bonded elastomeric seal plate as the seal between the two flat surfaces.
 This eliminates the need for welding or brazing.

 Hose connections can be achieved with a single-piece flange, Figure 2, that is crimped onto the end of the hose.
 Such flange adapters are used to adapt either tube or hose to a four-bolt flange connection.
 When using flange adapters, the pressure rating of the threaded end should be taken into consideration.

 Two common industrial standard hydraulic flange connections and several specialized and proprietary types of hydraulic flanges are available.
 The most common is the ISO 6162 connection, Figure 3.
 ISO 6164, Figure 3, is a square bolt flange connection not commonly specified in North America.